- Find the best broker for your trading needs

 30:1

+Cryptocurrency CFDs are a way to speculate on fluctuations in the cryptocurrency market without actually owning the coins themselves.
 When you trade contracts for difference (CFDs), you don’t purchase the underlying asset.
 Instead, you use market analysis to predict whether the price of a given financial instrument will rise or fall.

 Yes, trading crypto CFDs is legal in Australia.
 The Australian Securities and Investments Commission (ASIC) regulates the offering of crypto CFDs under its derivatives licensing framework.
 Brokers must hold an Australian Financial Services (AFS) licence and comply with strict obligations around disclosure, risk warnings, and leverage limits.